diogenes-moreira/chapter_accounting/README.md

 ## Purpose

-Dear brothers, this project has the goal of implementing go technology, It is on instruction for goland technologies, and shares with the community a useful tool to manage the chapter resources.
+Dear companions, this project has the goal of implementing go technology, this project is an instruction for me over goland technologies, and shares with the community a useful tool to manage the chapter resources.
 Right now, it's been draft.
-The time will be
-Time will be my companion in making this a useful tool for everyone.
+The Time will be my companion in making this a useful tool for everyone.

 ## Project Status